 - Concrete can be shaped to fit any size.

-- Concrete countertop are very, very heavy, requiring special bracing.
+- Concrete countertops are very heavy, requiring special bracing.

 - These are very expensive countertops, requiring the work of custom craftsmen.

-Concrete countertops are not for everyone, but they may be appropriate for very high-end homes where a truly unique, modern look is required.Continue to 13 of 21 below.
+Concrete countertops are not for everyone, but they may be appropriate for high-end homes for a truly unique, modern look.Continue to 12 of 20 below.

 Recycled Glass Slab